Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-What if you want to add content from an RSS feed to a post instead of the sidebar?
+Can you add content from an RSS feed to WordPress posts instead of your sidebar?
+Yes, you can!

 You can do this using WordPress plugins.
-Just search inside your Plugins section (Plugins > Add New) for RSS feed, RSS feed to post, etc.
+Search on WordPress.org plugin repository for RSS, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for setup instructions, or contact us if you need help configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for full instructions, or contact us for assistance configuring plugins.

 WPeMatico

-WPeMatico is an autoblogging plugin that allows you to publish posts automatically from selected RSS/Atom feeds.
+WPeMatico is an easy to use plugin that allows you to publish posts automatically from RSS/Atom feeds of your choice.

-You can manage all of your imported feeds and arrange feeds according to categories and campaigns.
+You can manage all of your imported feeds and arrange them according to campaigns and categories.

 For more details, go here: